Your AI powered learning assistant

 To efficiently delete extra copies in a floor plan, first break the link with child objects to avoid errors.
 Select and downgrade all objects within the entire floor plan before converting it into a single compound object.
 Apply the 'break compound' command on original window copies, ensuring proper separation of elements.
 Finally, proceed to remove unnecessary duplicates for an optimized design.

-Import Furniture Symbols
+Importing Furniture Symbols in FreeCAD

 FreeCAD supports various file formats for importing furniture symbols, with DXF being the recommended format.
 To avoid overlapping issues with floor plans, it's advised to import these symbols into a new document.
 This ensures better organization and prevents potential conflicts during design.